brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 People that are more into harmonious passion tend to identify themself as participants of a bigger thing.
 They will say: "I'm a cyclist."
 "I'm a hockey player."

 Harmonious passion is often viewed as childist or superficial, and I'll never be able to say enough how wrong this is.
 Harmonious passion is the one that will keep you going when you keep improving but you can't get results.
-Let's say you're running with the intention in beating Kipchoge in the next Marathon World Championship.
+Let's say you're running with the intention in beating [Eliud Kipchoge](https://fr.wikipedia.org/wiki/Eliud_Kipchoge) in the next Marathon World Championships.
 Sound ridiculous, isn't it?

 You can enjoy yourself the activity for itself, for your own progress.
 You'll be very happy about your results in you retract 10 minutes on your marathon time, for example.
 That's harmonious passion.